• Skip to main content

 It won’t take long before your chinchilla begins recognizing your presence, trusting you, and no longer attempting to hide to avoid being put back in the cage.

-In the meantime, some owners like to put their chinchilla in a harness, so that it can’t run off and hide in the first place.
+In the meantime, some owners like to put their chinchilla in a harness, or have their chinchilla wear a collar, so that it can’t run off and hide in the first place.

 Don’t do this.
 This is a bad idea and can cause injury to your pet’s delicate bones.